 Buying a mattress is already difficult as it is with so many choices available on the market, but what about when it comes down to choosing the size?
 Sure, this one might be bigger, but will it be the right fit for your bedroom?
 Here we take a look at these two types of bed sizes and to discuss their benefits and drawbacks.

 The King also known as Eastern king beds and Queen-sized mattress differ in width but not in length.
-A king size mattress offers ample room for stretching while a queen size bed is better suited for smaller rooms.
+A king size mattress offers ample room (check out the best king size mattresses here)for stretching while a queen size bed is better suited for smaller rooms.
 However, the upfront and long-term costs of owning and maintaining a king-size bed will also be higher than those of a queen bed.

 Below is a summary table of comparison of the King vs Queen mattress